James Holzhauer: Personal life

+Bridge

+Holzhauer is the 2026 American Contract Bridge League Honorary Member of the Year.
+In the 2019 Bridge Bulletin, he declared that he was "planning to turn his attention to bridge with the goal of becoming a world-class player."
+The Summer North American Bridge Championships were held in Las Vegas in 2019, which was the "perfect opportunity for him to immerse in the bridge community."
+He has helped to use his celebrity to promote bridge and has "become an extraordinary ambassador for bridge".

 Philanthropy

-Holzhauer said he intended to donate some of his Jeopardy! winnings to Las Vegas children's charities.
+Holzhauer said that he intended to donate some of his Jeopardy! winnings to Las Vegas children's charities.
 On April 7, 2019, Holzhauer donated $10,000 to a Las Vegas organization for displaced teens.
-On May 2, 2019, he was awarded a key to the Las Vegas Strip for his success on Jeopardy! and for his donations to children's charity organizations and other nonprofit organizations in the Las Vegas area.
+On May 2, he was awarded a key to the Las Vegas Strip for his success on Jeopardy! and for his donations to children's charity organizations and other nonprofit organizations in the Las Vegas area.
 In mid-2019, Holzhauer donated $1,109.14 (representing his daughter's birthday) to the 2019 Naperville Pancreatic Cancer Reach Walk in Illinois, in Alex Trebek's name.
-On June 24, 2019, Holzhauer began participating in World Series of Poker events in Las Vegas.
+On June 24, Holzhauer began participating in World Series of Poker events in Las Vegas.
 He plans to donate half his winnings to the Las Vegas nonprofit Project 150, which helps homeless, displaced and disadvantaged high school students.

 Awards and honors

 On September 29, 2022, at the first Jeopardy!
 Honors event, Holzhauer and his wife Melissa received the inaugural Alex Trebek Person of the Year award from Alex Trebek's widow, Jean, for their contributions to Project 150.
 In 2020, the rock band AVOID! sang "Song About James" in his honor.
 The song was featured in NASCAR Heat 5 and NASCAR Heat Ultimate Edition+.